 Highlights:

-• Enjoy a scenic boat ride through the canals on a trajinera.
+• Ride through the canals on a colorful trajinera

-• Visit the quirky Island of the Dolls for an eerie experience.
+• Visit the famous Island of the Dolls

 CUERNEVACA